argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

     * You have a good understanding of your data and a clear idea of the patterns to expect.
     * You are doing basic text classification.

+!!!
+Tip
+    Some specific situations in which you may want to use the bulk view are:

+    * Applying the same label to the results of a similarity search.
+    * Discarding all records in a specific language or that do not match a certain pattern or guidelines.
+    * Saving/submitting records with a suggestion score over a safe threshold.

-!!! note
+!!! note "Bulk is not available for SpanQuestions"
     The *bulk view* is not available for **span questions**.
 You will need to switch to the *focus view* for their annotation.
-In that case, we recommend you to annotate the rest of the questions in bulk, save them as drafts and answer the span questions in the *focus view* of the *Draft* queue.
+In that case, we recommend annotating the rest of the questions in bulk, save them as drafts and answer the span questions in the *focus view* of the *Draft* queue.

 As you open a dataset in the UI, you will see a *focus view* by default.
 To switch to the **bulk view**, you will need to click the `Bulk view` button on the top right of the preferences view.
 It is only available for the `Pending` queue.